 - Click on the Blackboard Learn icon in AccessUH to make sure that you can get in and you see all your classes.
 Every UH class has a Blackboard section set up so faculty can communicate with students.

-- In AccessUH, click on the Office 365 icon () to get access to the online version of Microsoft Office and get your free copies of Microsoft products.
+- In AccessUH, click on the Microsoft 365 icon () to get access to the online version of Microsoft Office and get your free copies of Microsoft products.
 All faculty can download Microsoft products for free on their personal computer.
 If your computer is slow or you're out of storage you can use the web version of the Microsoft suite if you have an internet connection.

 - Ensure that you have any specialized software that you need for teaching.
 AccessUH has a Software Download icon () that you can use to download some of the commonly used software titles.
 If you have other software that you use for your class, check with your department's technology team to see what your options are for using it at home.